Montyro/rppgtk/How_to_use.md

 First, create either a virtualenv environment or a conda environment to install the libraries on.
 We developed and tested the library with python 3.6.13.

+After publication you will be able to download the toolkit with:
+> pip install rppgtk

 **If you have a CUDA compatible GPU:**

 Run: